Simplero/Simplero-API/README.md

 ```

-Identify your appliaction in the User-Agent string
+Identify your application in the User-Agent string
 --------------------------------------------------

 Include the name of your application and a contact email in your User-Agent string like this: